mobify/workshop--adaptivejs-site-1x/README.md

     ![Dust Templating](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/oqbf2lAduDXzTTk/Screen%20Shot%202015-01-22%20at%204.55.01%20PM.png)

-    For our builds we use dust templating to build out the HTML structure of our pages.
+    We use dust templating to build out the HTML structure of our pages.
 For more information on the dust templating syntax, view our documentation [here](https://cloud.mobify.com/docs/adaptivejs/adapting/dustjs-cheat-sheet/).

 5. Type `y` to using Mobify's Vellum framework and hit enter